zanzeoo/head-amp/README.md

-For a Figure 8 stereo Mic you will need both channels and the voltage multiplier (bottom PCB) Then a 5 pins xlr male connector : https://www.ebay.fr/itm/192576751560?var=492699131094 abd a special cable : https://www.thomann.de/fr/superlux_stereo_signal_cable.htm Condenser Capsules : TSC-1 or TSC-2 or the U87 CK12 expensive capsules https://microphone-parts.com/collections/capsules
+For a Figure 8 stereo Mic you will need both channels and the voltage multiplier (bottom PCB) Then a 5 pins xlr male connector : https://www.ebay.fr/itm/192576751560?var=492699131094 and a special cable : https://www.thomann.de/fr/superlux_stereo_signal_cable.htm Condenser Capsules : TSC-1 or TSC-2 or the U87 CK12 expensive capsules https://microphone-parts.com/collections/capsules